+- Oral traditions,

-- O Oral traditions,O Performing arts, - Social practises, - o Rituals, - o Festive events, - Knowledge and practises concerning nature and the universe, - o knowledge and skills to produce traditional crafts. - Intangible cultural heritage is a critical component in preserving cultural variety in the face of globalisation. - According to UNESCO "cultural heritage does not end at monuments and collections of objects.
-It also includes traditions or living expressions inherited from our ancestors and passed on to our descendants, such as oral traditions, performing arts, social practices, rituals, festive events, knowledge and practices concerning nature and the universe or the knowledge and skills to produce traditional crafts".
+- Performing arts,

+- Social practises,

+- o Rituals,

+- Festive events,

+- Knowledge and practises concerning nature and the universe,

+- o knowledge and skills to produce traditional crafts.

+- Intangible cultural heritage is a critical component in preserving cultural variety in the face of globalisation.

+- According to UNESCO "cultural heritage does not end at monuments and collections of objects.
+It also includes traditions or living expressions inherited from

+- our ancestors and passed on to our descendants, such as oral traditions, performing arts, social practices, rituals, festive events, knowledge and practices concerning nature and the universe or the knowledge and skills to produce traditional crafts". - A total of 14 Intangible cultural heritage (ICH) elements from India have been inscribed on the UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.